-Portland, Maine is a small but sophisticated coastal city that routinely appears on lists of America's best places to live, visit, dine and play outdoors.
-It's also an increasingly popular port of call for cruise ships.
-As northern New England's cultural hub, the city is a showcase for artists, musicians, craftsmen and actors.
+As northern New England's cultural hub, Portland, Maine, has become a showcase for artists, musicians, craftsmen, and actors.
+This charming coastal city routinely appears on lists of America's best places to live, visit, dine, and play outdoors and is also an increasingly popular port of call for cruise ships.
 Portland and nearby towns in southern Maine are also a mecca for outdoor enthusiasts and fans of spectacular scenery.

 If you're looking for memorable things to do, here's your guide to some of the best attractions in Portland and southern Maine.